 An Introduction to XSLT

-XSLT 1.0 (Extensible Stylesheet Language Transformations) is a versatile language designed for transforming XML data into various output formats, including CSV, JSON, and XML.
+XSLT 1.0 (Extensible Stylesheet Language Transformations) is a versatile language designed for transforming XML data from one structure to another, supporting formats like CSV, JSON, and XML.
 As a core part of the W3C’s XML family of technologies, XSLT enables users to restructure, filter, and format data according to specific requirements.
-In the Clevr Export Module, XSLT 1.0 plays a critical role in defining the structure of exported files, giving users the flexibility to meet diverse data-sharing and reporting needs.
+Within the Clevr platform, XSLT 1.0 plays a critical role in defining the transformation logic, giving users the flexibility to meet diverse data integration and processing needs.

 XSLT works by applying rules, known as templates (or Definitions), to an XML document.
-These templates dictate how elements, attributes, and values should be manipulated and rendered in the final export.
+These templates dictate how elements, attributes, and values should be reorganized and processed.
 By leveraging features such as loops, conditional logic, and data formatting functions, you can create highly customized file structures tailored to your business requirements.
 For example:

 2. Converting data into JSON files for API integrations or modern web applications.